-Filing A False Police Report – California Penal Code Section 148.5
+Making A False Police Report Of A Crime - Penal Code 148.5 PC

 When it comes to the false report of a crime violation – this is also known as filing a false police report – these are serious allegations that if proven, you'll have a criminal conviction on your record.
 You could be looking at time in custody and a host of other punishments and deterrent-related actions by the judge and the prosecutor.
 Obviously, we don't want people filing false police reports.
 It messes with the integrity of criminal justice.
 The police, prosecutors and judges will put a hammer on people who do this sort of things.

 There are a couple of different ways that this can come about, at least what I've seen.
 Well, there's a few.
 Number one, you could do it where you go to the police and file a false police report.
 You know what you're saying is

 false.
 That's a potential defense in a case – if you don't really know what you're saying is false and you actually believe it to be true but it turns out to be false, you probably would have a defense to filing a false police report.

 So, that's one way.
 You actually go and do it.
 You know it's false.
 You say something to the police department – LAPD for example, and then you violate California Penal Code Section 148.5.

 Another way is if the police come to you and they ask you some questions about a case and you give them bad information or false information and somebody gets arrested from that, you're going to probably be in trouble for filing a false police report.